jeffisenhart/datasciencecoursera/GettingAndCleaningData/ReadMe.md

      2) Data from [zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) is extracted and directory "UCI HAR Dataset" is in the working directory

-To generate the data set, check out this repo
+To generate the data set, check out this repo to use run_analysis.R Include the file in your script or r session

 > Include("run_analysis.R")

 Run run_analysis()

 This will produce
 * theDataSet.txt - merging all the data files
 * theSummarizedDataSet.txt - grouping the dataset by Activity and Subject, taking the mean of all other columns